-The Greek National Health system provides medical service to Greek NI contributors and operates a reciprocal agreement with the British NHS.
+The Greek National Health System provides medical services to Greek NI contributors and operates in a reciprocal agreement with the British NHS.
 This means with an EH 111 form you should receive medical attention should you need it.
-Be aware that many services which would be done on the NHS in the UK may require a private doctor in Greece so it is wise to have comprehensive travel insurance.
+Be aware that many services which would be done on the NHS in the UK may require a private doctor in Greece.

-The standard of healthcare whilst generally good does lag behind western Europe in some ways.
-In particular, the ambulance service is stretched and is very basic so if you really need urgent attention and can move freely a taxi to the nearest hospital might be quicker than waiting for an ambulance (if there is any danger that movement might make the patient worse then always wait for an ambulance).
+The standard of healthcare whilst generally good does lag behind Western Europe in some ways.
+Outside of major cities such as Athens, the ambulance service is stretched and is very basic.
+Therefore, if you really need urgent attention and can move freely, a taxi to the nearest hospital might be quicker than waiting for an ambulance (if there is any danger that movement might make the patient worse then always wait for an ambulance).

 Entry visa requirements for Greece

 Greece, being part of the EU means that EU nationals or USA nationals will need only their passport or national ID card.
 No visa is required for a stay of up to 3 months.
 If you intend to stay longer or intend to work in Greece you should contact the Greek embassy.

 Visa requirements for Greece can vary widely depending on your country of origin and can change over time.
 To avoid any unpleasant surprises, be sure to check the latest visa requirements while you’re still planning your trip.

 Work permits and backpacker jobs in Greece